Spotlight on Black-Owned Brands: Voices and Makers at Toronto’s Black Market

 Anointed Glow

-One of the first booths I visited was Anointed Glow, led by a mother and daughter team, Shaunteé and Alice.
-They spent two years developing their products before officially launching, and you can feel that intention in every bottle.
-Their story is one of resilience and self belief, and it comes through in the way they talk about their work.
+One of the first booths I visited was Anointed Glow, a skincare brand led by mother-daughter duo Shaunteé and Alice.
+They spent two years developing their product line before launching, and you can feel that care in every detail.
+Their story is one of resilience, intention, and self-belief.

 Find them here: Anointed Glow Instagram